edauterman/larch/README.md

 ### Table 6

-Output the data in table 6 by running:
+Output the data in table 6 by running in `scripts/`:
 ```
-python3 print_table.py
+python3 print_table.py      # < 1 min
 ```

 ```